rcrunk/crunk.net/README.md

 found that my RoR's implementation didn't work on the latest version.
 At this point I ditched RoR (as it was overkill anyway), and reimplemented using JavaScript which allowed the site to be completely static.

-Fast forward to today (2015), CSS and client side technologies have advanced and mobile devices have become ubiquitous and crunk.net has finally undergone a long overdue refresh.
+Fast forward to today (2015), CSS and client side technologies have advanced, mobile devices have become ubiquitous, and crunk.net finally received a long overdue refresh.
 The changes include, but are not limited to:

 * Mobile friendly (as deemed by: https://www.google.com/webmasters/tools/mobile-friendly/?url=www.crunk.net)
 * Now a single page application.
 * Responsive (leverage Bootstrap: http://getbootstrap.com)
-* Leverage recent (and not so recent) capabilities of CSS; no longer are images for the logo, they are all done now using CSS.
+* Leverage recent (and not so recent) capabilities of CSS; no longer are images for the logos, they are all done now using CSS.
 * All JavaScript rewritten in Dart/Angular.
+* Google fonts.
+* Select favorite style page now switches styles immediately on selection of a style.
 * Use local storage instead of cookies to maintain persistent state.
-* Select favorite style page now switches styles immediately on selection of a style.
 * CSS spinners appear when switching styles.

+The one thing that has not undergone any significant change is the basic look (other than swapping styles Erozay and Ivefay).
+This is not for any particular affinity or visual appeal for any of the existing styles, but rather for the challenge of transforming a pure desktop web client into a responsive client that works reasonably well across different devices and different dimensions of screen real estate.
+If I were to have redone it using a clean slate, it is likely that the look would be significantly different; perhaps I'll add a few other themes at some point (you might be skeptical...).

 Dependencies
 ------------